ergochat/ergo/docs/MANUAL.md

 To get started with Oragono on macOS, Linux, or on a Raspberry Pi:

-1. Make sure you have the [latest release](https://github.com/oragono/oragono/releases/latest) downloaded.
+1. Make sure you have the [latest release](https://github.com/oragono/oragono/releases/latest) for your OS/distro downloaded.
 2. Extract the tar.gz file to a folder.
 3. Copy and rename `oragono.yaml` to `ircd.yaml`.
 4. Open up `ircd.yaml` using any text editor, and then save it once you're happy.